lambda-feedback/buckinghamPiTheorem/app/docs/user.md

 #### Table: Base SI units

-SI base units taken from Table 1 of https://physics.nist.gov/cuu/Units/units.html
+SI base units taken from Table 1 of the [NIST Guide to the SI, Chapter 4: The Two Classes of SI Units and the SI Prefixes](https://www.nist.gov/pml/special-publication-811/nist-guide-si-chapter-4-two-classes-si-units-and-si-prefixes)

 Note that gram is used as a base unit instead of kilogram.